 Create the data source

-On the Data sources page, click Add next to API Connector and give it a name.
+On the Data sources page, click Add next to API data source and give it a name.
 After creating it, you can upload a custom icon on the data source page.
 The name and icon appear in search results so users can identify where the content came from.

 Create an API key